-Learn about Windows Azure Caching Services and Command Query Responsibility Segregation (CQRS).
+Learn about Microsoft Azure Caching Services and Command Query Responsibility Segregation (CQRS).

-Windows Azure Development: CQRS on Windows AzureLearn how Command Query Responsibility Segregation represents a shift from more classic, three-tier application architecture toward a message-based, asynchronous pattern.
-We walk you through a reservation booking app to demonstrate how CQRS lends itself to Windows Azure development.Mark Seemann
+Microsoft Azure Development: CQRS on Microsoft AzureLearn how Command Query Responsibility Segregation represents a shift from more classic, three-tier application architecture toward a message-based, asynchronous pattern.
+We walk you through a reservation booking app to demonstrate how CQRS lends itself to Azure development.Mark Seemann

 Team Foundation Server: Visual Studio TFS Team Project and Collection GuidanceMicrosoft’s expert “Ranger” team presents guidance for organizing and provisioning Team Foundation Server Team Projects and Team Project Collections.Willy-Peter Schaub and Mike Schimmel

 Cloud Cache: Introducing the Microsoft Azure Caching ServiceAzure Caching service provides an easy-to-use cache in the cloud that you can employ for application data, maintaining session state, and other tasks.
 We'll show you how to start using the Cache service in your apps today.Wade Wegner and Karandeep Anand

 ASP.NET Web Pages: Introduction to WebMatrixThis new site editor for ASP.NET Web Pages is different from the usual Microsoft product.
 See how it simplifies everything from site creation to data access to deployment and even Search Engine Optimization.Clark Sell

 MapReduce in F#: Parsing Log Files with F#, MapReduce and Microsoft AzureF# is a powerful new dynamic language for .NET developers.
 We'll show you how powerful by whipping up a MapReduce algorithm in F# for parsing Azure log files.Noah Gift